5l1v3r1/panthera/README.md

 # How requests are handled?
 1. Web requests are automatically handled by LWP via Perl.
+2. Web requests are automatically handled by Python modules.
-2. Panthera uses Nmap with custom word file.
+3. Panthera uses Nmap with custom word file.

 # Installation
 1. In your terminal, git clone https://github.com/haroonawanethicalhacker/panthera.git